 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Housing Market Assessment (LHMA) Evidence 2013 Builds on an earlier Strategic Housing Market Assessment (SHMA) developed for Herefordshire and Shropshire.
 Its purpose is to inform the Local Plan's policies regarding housing need and demand (for market and affordable housing) within each of the 7 Housing Market Areas (HMAs) in Herefordshire between 2011 and 2031.
 Allensmore parish falls within the Ross on Wye HMA.
 Here, the study reveals that: 55% of households are unable to afford market housing.
 There is an annual requirement for 58 affordable dwellings between 2012 and 2017.
 The study identifies that, in Ross-on-Wye HMA, there is a need for: 690 market houses 490 affordable houses.
 The study highlights that within the Ross-on-Wye HMA the overall estimated housing need by size 2012-2017 is as follows: bed - 54.4% bed - 18.4% bed - 28.2% bed - minus 1.1% Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The LHMA provides an indication of housing needs and affordability within the Ross on Wye HMA.
-It provides evidence that could be used to inform policies or market and affordable housing requirements in the NDP. no documentis d apyright of therefor poundi, picase contact The region of the manning lea in a you wish to reuse it in
+It provides evidence that could be used to inform policies or market and affordable housing requirements in the NDP. apyright of hereid poundi, picase contact the regionation in anning tee in in you wish to reuse it in